JayeshD911/BookMyShow/README.md

 ### Database

-The application is configured to use a MySQL database named `BMS`.
+The application is configured to use a MySQL database.

 If you are running it locally, make sure the database exists and update credentials in: